 Scroll to the bottom of the page to see all the work

-This series of paintings also from 2016, were initially prompted by an experience in absolute darkness and a deep sense of connection to colour and form in the absence of visual sight.
+This series of paintings also from 2016, were exploring visual memory and a deep sense of connection to colour and form in the absence of visual sight.